Takashiidobe/interview-questions/src/design/time-series-data.md

 Time series databases write a lot of data, so it's a cardinal sin to have data with high cardinality (many possibilities).
 For example, tagging errors with HTTP Codes isn't that bad, since there are only ~20 of them commonly used.

-Thus, we'll maintain 20 Time series in memory.
+Thus, we'll maintain 20 time series in memory.

 However, let's say we add accounts into the mix -- and we have 1M accounts.
 Well, now we have 20 * 1M or (20M) time series databases.
 This is quite expensive, and will either cost you lots of money or lots of compute.